-- Our SENCo has the National Award in Special Educational Needs Co-ordination / Postgraduate Certificate in SENCO (University of Reading) and has completed training courses in a number of areas including autism, ADHD and mental health. - The SENCo attends Wokingham Borough Council and local cluster SEN network meetings in order to keep up to date with strategies to improve outcomes for pupils with SEN. - Specific SEND training is delivered to teachers and learning support assistants when required, which may be to individuals, groups of staff or the whole school.
-In recent years this has included training on autism, Dyslexia, speech & language, physiotherapy, occupational therapy and Emotional Literacy. - All teaching staff receive Team Teach safe handling training once every three years. - Staff have access to training through the Wokingham School Hub. - All staff have received recent Safeguarding training.
-The Headteacher, Deputy Head and Inclusion Lead have been trained as Designated Safeguarding Leads.
+- Our SENCo has the National Award in Special Educational Needs Co-ordination / Postgraduate Certificate in SENCO (University of Reading) and has completed training courses in a number of areas including autism, ADHD, dyslexia, and mental health. - The SENCo attends Wokingham Borough Council SEN Forums and SEN Update meetings in order to keep up to date with local and national SEND provision and find out more about strategies to improve outcomes for pupils with SEN. - Specific SEND / medical training is delivered to teachers and learning support assistants when required, which may be to individuals, groups of staff or the whole school.
+In recent years this has included training on autism, dyslexia, diabetes, hearing impairment, speech & language, physiotherapy, occupational therapy and Emotional Literacy. - All teaching staff receive Team Teach safe handling training once every three years. - Staff have access to training through the Wokingham School Hub. - All staff have received recent Safeguarding training.
+The Headteacher, Assistant Heads and Inclusion Lead have been trained as Designated Safeguarding Leads.